 4. Mean time to restore

-High performing teams have greater deployment frequency (multiple times per day), shorter lead times (less than an hour from merge to production deploy), a lower percentage of deployments leading to failures, and less time on average to restore availability when a failure is encountered.
+High-performing teams have greater deployment frequency (multiple times per day), shorter lead times (less than an hour from merge to production deploy), a lower percentage of deployments leading to failures, and less time on average to restore availability when a failure is encountered.

-Additionally, their research breaks out 24 capabilities which affect software delivery performance “in a statistically significant way.”
+Additionally, their research breaks out 24 capabilities that affect software delivery performance “in a statistically significant way.”
 Some of these are quite obvious like “use version control” though it’s nice that the research confirms our intuitions.
-Others might be considered more controversial, like “use trunk-based development methods,” meaning that most work should be merged to the main branch quickly, and other branches should be very short lived (less than a day).
+Others might be considered more controversial, like “use trunk-based development methods,” meaning that most work should be merged to the main branch quickly, and other branches should be very short-lived (less than a day).
 The first 8 capabilities (of which those two are examples) fall under the umbrella of “continuous delivery,” and have fairly obvious effects on the 4 metrics.
 They also include automated deployments, automated testing, continuous integration, continuous delivery, test data management, and building security into the development process early on.

 The second category of capabilities is architectural and includes “use a loosely coupled architecture” and “architect for empowered teams.”
 These are more organizational than team capabilities (by my hierarchy above) and Amazon’s push for SOA is a clear example of this.
 Individual teams can use whatever technology they want (empowerment), but they must expose their functionality through interfaces that can be externally or internally consumable (loose coupling).

-The third category of capabilities are “product and process.”
+The third category of capabilities is “product and process.”
 Customer feedback should be visible to the team and the flow of work including addressing that feedback should be visible as well.
 Work should be in small batches to enable fast feedback/iteration.
 Team empowerment also comes up here—teams should have enough autonomy to feel comfortable experimenting, not just with different technical solutions, but with changing product specifications as they uncover things during the development process—obviously this is more effective if the developers are hearing customer feedback and understanding the pain points!

 The fourth category is “lean management and monitoring capabilities.”